 In the 1940's and 50's, computers were designed as 'artificial brains'.
 The challenge that early computer scientists faced was to try to grasp the key set of essential scientific problems and reduce them to subsets of achievable engineering tasks.
 Needless to say, their efforts have been an overwhelming success.
 Computers have become essential to almost every aspect of modern life.

-Since the turn of the millenium, the nature of the scientific challenge has become reversed.
+Clearly, since then, the nature of the scientific challenge has become reversed.
 Now that we understand computer design (hardware and software) better, we can bring these insights to bear on the nature of our cognition (brains and minds).
 Our brains are now being reconceived as 'biological computers'.
-Our minds (our selves) are the 'software' that runs on the brain's underlying 'wetware'.
-It is entirely conceivable that the historico-cultural* purpose of building computers is understanding the biological basis for our own behaviour.
+Our minds are the 'system software' that runs on the brain's underlying 'neural wetware'.
+It is entirely conceivable that the historico-cultural* purpose of building computers is understanding the biological basis for our own behaviour, in the same abstract way as artists who seek self-knowledge by painting portraits.

-There are some problems whose perceived degree of difficulty is so great that we call them 'mysteries'.
-These are the complementary issues of
+Not all scientific problems are created equal- there are some whose perceived degree of difficulty is so great that we no longer refer to them as 'problems' but call them 'mysteries'.
+These include -

 1. consciousness (subjective experience)